 1. Dirty or frozen coils

 When the coils are dirty or frozen, the AC will have a hard time cooling the whole house to the owner’s desired temperature levels.
+Check out our guide on how to clean your dirty ac condenser coils it is very easy to clean the outside unit.
 Coils get dirty over time, and the gunk can build up, especially when the AC filters are not cleaned or replaced routinely.
 When coils are frozen, it meanwhile could also indicate that the there is an issue with the air handler blower motor.
 A frozen coil could be the reason why your ac is not blowing cold air.

 In these two situations, it is best to immediately seek professional AC servicing to prevent the worsening of the problem.
 Dirty coils can give way to mold, mildew, and mud that not only affect the AC mechanism but also affects the air quality inside the home.
 An AC professional can easily remediate this issue.

 2. Leaking refrigerant or low refrigerant levels (R22 or R410A)

 Low refrigerant levels will surely cause any air conditioning system to stop blowing cold air.
 This could definitely be a reason why one room is always hotter than the rest of the house.
 This is because refrigerant is the chemical responsible for absorbing the hot air in rooms where the air conditioner is installed.
 When refrigerant levels are low the coils can freeze too sending the system to malfunction.